Glareone/NoSQL-Databases-MongoDB/README.md

 [useful link](https://dangphongvanthanh.wordpress.com/2017/06/12/add-mongos-bin-folder-to-the-path-environment-variable/)

 <b>BTW</b>, to continue working with course you have to stop MongoDB service and start db manually
-using "mongo" command from console.
+using "mongo" command from a console.
 Without it "mongo" command will open mongo service instead of real db.

 to stop service - open CMD as admin and `net stop Mongo`